-Most people don’t think about the fact that the invisible air we breathe contains different particles such as dust, chemicals, smoke, and allergens.
-The presence of chemicals and gases contributes to the environmental problem of air pollution and poses a health hazard for humans.
+Most people don’t think the invisible air contains different particles such as dust, chemicals, smoke, and allergens.
+Chemicals and gases contribute to the environmental problem of air pollution and pose a health hazard for humans.

 What Is PM2.5?

 A specific type of particulate matter is PM2.5.
 The 2.5 in its name refers to its diameter in micrometers.
-The smallest size the human unaided eye can perceive is 0.01 millimeters, about the size of a hair strand.
+The smallest size the unaided human eye can perceive is 0.01 millimeters, about the size of a hair strand.

 Why Is It Dangerous?

-• It can enter your circulatory system.
+- It can enter your circulatory system.

-Due to PM2.5’s size, it can avoid settling in your nose and throat and will penetrate deep into the lungs once inhaled.
+- Due to PM2.5’s size, it can avoid settling in your nose and throat and will penetrate deep into the lungs once inhaled.
 It can also enter the bloodstream because of how minute these particles are.

 - Exposure can trigger or worsen respiratory diseases.

-Inhalation of PM2.5 can cause shortness of breath, excessive coughing, and wheezing.
+- Inhalation of PM2.5 can cause shortness of breath, excessive coughing, and wheezing.
 It can trigger or worsen respiratory illnesses such as asthma and bronchitis.
 It can also decrease one’s lung health and function once exposed.

-• It can lead to heart disease.
+- It can lead to heart disease.

-According to the Journal of the American Medical Association, exposure to PM2.5 can cause plaque deposits in arteries, which can lead to eventual inflammation and hardening that may result in heart attacks and strokes.
+- According to the Journal of the American Medical Association, exposure to PM2.5 can cause plaque deposits in arteries, leading to eventual inflammation and hardening that may result in heart attacks and strokes.

 How to Protect Yourself from PM2.5